-Create and export a snapshot
+Creating and saving a snapshot

-- 1 Adjust the view as needed, such as changing the orientation, zoom level, background color, and so forth. - 2 Choose Tools > Snapshot > and the type of snapshot: - For BMP, JPEG, and TIFF formats, choose Raster > Window To Raster or Raster > Region To Raster. - For 2D DXF or EMF formats, choose Vector > Window To Vector. - 3 (Only for the Region To Raster method.)
+- 1. Adjust the view as needed, such as changing the orientation, zoom level, background color, and so forth. - 2.
+Click snegshot in DOCUMENTATION tab and select the type of snapshot: - For BMP, JPEG, and TIFF formats, Click Mindow to Raster or click Region to Raster. - For 2D DXF or EMF formats, click Window Window - 3.
+(Only for the Region To Raster method.)
 Adjust the black outline that appears to enclose the area that you want to capture: - Drag the corners and midpoints to move the image borders. - Drag within the outline to move it. - Click Snap in the Snapshot dialog box when you finish changing the outline.